davidedc/Minimal-2D-Js-Software-Renderer/docs/CrispSwCanvas-specs-v2.md

     crispSwCtx.clearRect(40, 40, 50, 50);

 ### Clipping

+The clip() function
+* takes the clippingMask and ANDs it with the tempClippingMask
+* clears the tempClippingMask to all zeroes

+The above allows the clip() commands to narrow the clippingMask. clippingMask is mutable i.e. will be updated in-place for efficiency, as there are no pointers to their specific states in time.

-The clip() function updates (shrinks, or at most leaves the same) the clippingMask.
-Just line the main buffer, the  clippingMask doesn't handle anti-aliasing.
-It also doesn't handle alpha nor color and is unaffected by globalAlpha, so it can be implemented with a buffer of same width/height as the main buffer, but with 1-bit of depth, hence it's 32 times smaller than the main buffer.
+Just line the main buffer, the clippingMask and tempClippingMask don't handle anti-aliasing.
+In addition, they also don't handle alpha nor color and are unaffected by globalAlpha, so they can be implemented with a buffer of same width/height as the main buffer, but with 1-bit of depth, hence it's 32 times smaller than the main buffer.

 #### ClippingMask basics